FAQs About The Application Process

 Generally you should remember the following guidelines:

-- If you are interested in Graduate Associate funding, the deadline for consideration is January 19.
+- If you are interested in Graduate Associate funding, the deadline for consideration is mid-January.
 Be sure to fill out the GA Application.

 - The College of Education and Human Ecology Scholarship deadline is mid-January.
 To be considered for those scholarships, your application, including all required documents, must be complete by that time.
 Information about applying for these scholarships and applications are available on the Scholarship and Student Enrichment website.
 Information is updated during fall semester each year.

 - Please note that most our programs and specializations admit for autumn semester only.
-Only the MA Programs specializing in Biomedical Education, Educational Administration, Workforce Development and Education admit in spring and summer semesters.
+Only the MA Programs specializing in Biomedical Education, Workforce Development and Education admit in spring and summer semesters.

 You may apply to one or more specializations within the Department of Educational Studies.
 Be sure to note all your choices on the application in the space marked specialization.
 You should write a separate statement of intent for each specialization.